lgloege/zenodopy/README.md

 Using the Package
 -----------------

 1. **Create a Zenodo access token** by first logging into your account and clicking on your username in the top right corner.
 Navigate to "Applications" and then "+new token" under "Personal access tokens".
 Keep this window open while you proceed to step 2 because **the token is only displayed once**.

-Note.
-Sandbox.zenodo is used for testing and zenodo for production.
+Note that Sandbox.zenodo is used for testing and zenodo for production.
 If you want to use both, create for each a token as desribed above.

-1. **Store the token** in `~/.zenodo_token` using the following command.
+2. **Store the token** in `~/.zenodo_token` using the following command.

 ```sh
 # zenodo token